openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 To understand how the displacement map filter works, consider a basic example.
 In the following code, an image is loaded, and when it finishes loading it is centered on the Stage and a displacement map filter is applied to it, causing the pixels in the entire image to shift horizontally to the left.

-import flash.display.BitmapData; import flash.display.Loader; import flash.events.MouseEvent;
+import openfl.display.BitmapData; import openfl.display.Loader; import openfl.events.MouseEvent;

-import flash.filters.DisplacementMapFilter; import flash.geom.Point;
+import openfl.filters.DisplacementMapFilter; import openfl.geom.Point;

-import flash.net.URLRequest;
+import openfl.net.URLRequest;

 // Load an image onto the Stage. var loader:Loader = new Loader();